mayhemheroes/merkle_patricia_tree/README.md

 In essence, a patricia tree stores a value for the given key (also named **path**).

-The key or path is converted to bytes, we u
+The key or path is converted to bytes, and then each nibble of each byte is used to traverse the tree.

 It is composed of 3 different types of nodes: